fitnr/taft/readme.md

 var taft = new Taft(options);

 // returns a Content object, which is just a String
-// that possibly has two properties:
+// that possibly has two additional properties:
 // ext - the extension the file wants to have
 // source - the path to the source file